Personally, I am very excited about Flickr’s upcoming changes of services. Finally getting back to it roots as a social platform for photographers.

 This year I spoke at WordCamp Tokyo and the entire event was a blast.
 Still waiting to publish my slides when the speaker videos are released, but in the meantime checkout this amazing “Aftermovie” from the WordCamp Tokyo team. ❤️❤️❤️

 Mojave is out and dark mode is simply wonderful.
 However, switching from light to dark mode (and vice versa) takes too many clicks.
 If you use Alfred, use this WorkFlow to easily switch the macOS appearance back and forth, with only a simple command: switch.
-Download Workflow Please note that this Workflow also has the […]
+Please note that this Workflow also has the capability to […]

 Browsers like Safari and now Firefox set defaults to alleviate trackers as much as possible.
 While this is great for everyday users who know little about preventing online tracking, there is still a gap for truly remaining as private as possible online.